7 Best Split Rail Fence Gate Ideas

 Traditional Split Rail Man Gate

-Custom gate widths will require modifying standard gate widths.
-Attaching wire mesh to split rail gates is challenging.
-The result looks like an afterthought and not very attractive.
+Attaching wire mesh to split rail gates is also challenging when trying to use your split rail fence to contain pets.
+The result looks like an afterthought and is not very attractive.

-2. Wood Picket Gates
+2. Wood Picket Gates for Split Rail Fences

 Split Rail Picket Gate